thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ## Introduction

-Options are a component, essential to the functioning of any financial system.
+Options are an essential component in high-functioning financial systems.
-In traditional finance, options volume exceeds spot volume.
-In the world of digital assets, spot volumes still exceed options trading volumes.
-Options trading volumes on assets like BTC and ETH have grown significantly in the past year, both on centralized exchanges such as Deribit, and on-chain protocols.
+In traditional finance, options volume exceeds spot volume, but in
+blockchain finance, spot volumes still exceed options trading volumes.
+Although options trading volume on assets like BTC and ETH has grown significantly in the past year--both on centralized exchanges such as Deribit, and on-chain protocols--it is clear that significant untapped market opportunities remain.

-There are already a number of on-chain options protocols.
-While most of these emulate traditional options structures, the reliance on price oracles and assumptions around options premiums via models like black-scholes make them inflexible and subject to adverse-selection.
-There are some recent protocols which emulate options via single tick Uniswap V3 LPs.
-These are restricted by the lack of Uniswap V3 deployment across evm chains, gas inefficiency of Uniswap V3 LP NFTs, and the nature of perpetual options (as opposed to ones with fixed exercise and expiry timestamps) present on chain protocols are fundamentally limited by these design choices.
+There are already a number of on-chain options market making protocols.
+While most of these trade products that emulate traditional options structures, the reliance on price oracles and assumptions around option premiums via models such as black-scholes make them inflexible and subject to toxic orderflow.
+Recently, protocols synthesizing options via single tick Uniswap V3 LPs have emerged, but they are restricted by the lack of Uniswap V3 deployment across evm chains, gas inefficiency of Uniswap V3 LP NFTs, and the pricing limitations of perpetual options (as opposed to ones with fixed exercise and expiry timestamps).

+*
 This litepaper introduces the Valorem Options V1 protocol.
-Valorem is a DeFi native options protocol which aims to provide superior flexibility over existing options protocols by removing price oracles, reliance on existing defi primitives, and premium value assumptions.
+Valorem is a DeFi-native options protocol that provides superior flexibility over existing options protocols by removing price oracles, reliance on existing defi primitives, and premium value assumptions.
 Valorem achieves this by implementing an options settlement protocol driven by market forces and settled